 The project space at Het Wilde Weten will serve as a working studio, where Pendar will be present daily, completing the final touches on the paintings.
 Visitors are welcome to observe the process and engage in informal discussions.

-Additionally, four public discussion events will be held every Friday (May 2, 9, 16, and 23) from 17:00 to 20:00, featuring guest speakers and interactive discussions on themes such as:
+Additionally, four public discussion events will be held every Friday (May 2, 9, 16, and 23) from 18:00 to 20:30, featuring guest speakers and interactive discussions on themes such as:

 May 30 – June 15: Exhibition & Special Events

-Opening Night | Friday May 30 | 5:00 PM – 11:00 PM
+Opening Night | Friday May 30 | 3:00 PM – 10:00 PM

 The exhibition officially opens with a presentation of 10 large-scale paintings (120x120 cm), each based on journalistic images turned into viral political memes.
-The exhibition also presents audio recordings of the already recorded podcast sessions with experts, and public discussion sessions.
+The exhibition also presents audio recordings of the already recorded podcast sessions with experts and public discussion sessions.

 Exhibition Hours:

-Media & Politics Event | Friday 6 June | 17:00 – 20:30
+Media & Politics Event | Friday 6 June | 18:00 – 20:30

-Exclusive Auction & 10-Course Dinner | Friday, June 13 | 18:00 – 22:00
+Exclusive 4-Course Dinner & public auction | Friday, June 13 | 18:00 – 22:00